itchio/itch-docs/developing/getting-started.md

 }
 ```

-In development, async/await code is transformed using babel to bluebird promises,
-which in turn uses coroutines and has long stack traces support.
+In development, async/await code is transformed using babel to bluebird promises, which in turn uses coroutines and has long stack traces support.

-This lets us dive into issues that involve several promises awaiting each
-other.
-In production, they're left as-is, since both Node and Chrome now
+This lets us dive into issues that involve several promises awaiting each other.
+In production, they're left as-is, since both Node and Chrome now support async/await.
-support async/await.

 ### React components

 React components are TypeScript classes that extend `React.PureComponent`.
 All components are pure components, never extend `React.Component` instead.

-We have our own `connect` flavor that does state mapping and actionCreators mapping \(grep it to find out how it works\).
+We have a `hook` function that allows writing fully type-checked connected components \(it uses redux's `connect` under the hood\).

-Look at `src/components/basics/` for simple examples.
+Look at `src/renderer/basics/` for simple examples.

 ### Styled components \(CSS\)